woloski/nodeonazure-blog/README.markdown

-# nodeblog.cloudapp.net
+# nodeblog.azurewebsites.net

 This is a community supported blog about how to program in nodejs on top of Windows AZure.

 This is powered by a new static blog engine written in node called [wheat][].

-To run a local version of the blog, simply install [wheat][] and it's dependencies, and the [Windows Azure SDK for Node.js][].
-(TBD)
+To run a local version of the blog, simply clone the repo and run `npm install`

 [wheat]: http://github.com/creationix/wheat
-[Windows Azure SDK for Node.js]: http://www.microsoft.com/web/gallery/install.aspx?appid=azurenodepowershell&clcid=0x409

 ## Contributing